What Can We Do For You?

 IL Substance Use Disorder Programs: Locate a provider or treatment facility for opioid and other substances.

-IL Talking Book and Braille Service: Provides audio and braille library service to any Illinois resident unable to read standard print material due to visual / physical disability.
+IL Talking Book and Braille Service: Audio and Braille library service to Illinois resident unable to read standard print material due to visual / physical disability.

 IL Telecommunications Access Corporation: Issues free equipment for Deaf, Hard of Hearing, Late-Deafened, Deaf-Blind, and Speech-Disabled communities.